IB Programme

 IBDP Results at BSB

-14% of our students managed the exceptional achievement of a score of 40 or higher, across all their subjects, with two students achieving a 43 out of 45.
+19.4% of our students managed the exceptional achievement of a score of 40 or higher, with one student achieving the maximum 45 marks.

 Consequently, all our students have succeeded in securing places at a hugely impressive range of universities across the world, such as University of Warwick, University College London, IE University and Erasmus University in Rotterdam, among others.